How I did it... if you wonder

 01 Sci-fi Dialogue Group Project

-Throughout the process, I checked in with my professor (big shoutout to Bryan Lind) often to make sure the animation stayed on track.
+Throughout the process, I checked in often with my professor (big shoutout to Bryan Lind) to make sure the animation stayed on track.
 It was also an interesting experience.
 Due to the time limitation of animation for each animator, one of the teammates and I had to divide a shot and each animate one of the two characters in the same file, so we constantly communicated about who would animate when.
 We also kept an eye on overlapping actions to avoid any confusing moments in the shot, and made sure our characters interact properly in shared scenes.
+It was also interesting to test and learn to put together a hologram table.

 Once all the animation was done, we pulled everything together—lighting, textures, the intro title, and the ending—and combined it into one final film.
 A big thanks to my groupmates: Nico Snow, Tristan Melewicz, and Sukiam Jason.